StimuVAR: Spatiotemporal Stimuli-aware Video Affective Reasoning with Multimodal Large Language Models: Experiments

-\textbf{Evaluation metrics.} We follow the official metrics used by the VCE and VE-8 datasets.
-VCE utilizes the Top-3 accuracy, while VE-8 evaluates the Top-1 accuracy.
+\textbf{Evaluation metrics.} We follow the official metrics used by the VCE, VE-8 and YF-6 datasets.
+VCE utilizes the Top-3 accuracy, while VE-8 and YF-6 evaluate the Top-1 accuracy.
 Additionally, we provide a comprehensive protocol with extensive metrics to evaluate the reasoning quality for the VAR problem.
 All the metrics are reference-free since existing viewer-centered VEA datasets~\cite{mazeika2022would,jiang2014predicting} do not contain ground-truth reasoning.
 These metrics are described as follows: \begin{enumerate}[(i)] \item \textit{Emotional-alignment (Emo-align)}~\cite{achlioptas2021artemis} uses GPT-3.5~\cite{brown2020language} as a text-to-emotion classifier $C_{E|R}$ that measures the accuracy (\%) of the emotion predicted from reasoning text.
 This metric evaluates if the output reasoning $R$ evokes the same emotion $E$ as the ground truth $Y_E$. \item \textit{Doubly-right \{RR, RW, WR, WW\}}~\cite{mao2023doubly} jointly considers the accuracy of prediction and reasoning, where RR denotes the percentage (\%) of Right emotional prediction with Right reasoning, RW denotes Right prediction with Wrong reasoning, WR denotes Wrong prediction with Right reasoning, and WW denotes Wrong prediction with Wrong reasoning.
 Here the correctness of reasoning is defined by Emo-align.
 We desire a high accuracy of RR (the best is 100\%) and low percentages of RW, WR and WW (the best is 0\%).
 The sum of \{RR, RW, WR, WW\} is 100\%. \item \textit{CLIPScore (CLIP-S)}~\cite{hessel2021clipscore} uses CLIP~\cite{radford2021learning} to measure the compatibility between input videos and output reasoning in feature space.
-A higher score indicates better video-reasoning compatibility. \item \textit{LLM-as-a-judge}~\cite{zheng2024judging} uses GPT-3.5 as a judge to rate the quality of reasoning.
+A higher score indicates better video-reasoning compatibility.

+\item \textit{LLM-as-a-judge}~\cite{zheng2024judging} uses GPT-3.5~\cite{brown2020language} and Claude 3.5~\cite{anthropic2024claude} as a judge respectively to rate the quality of reasoning.
 We set the score as an integer within a range of $[1, 4]$.
 In addition to average scores, we also report the 1-vs.-1 (StimuVAR vs. a baseline) comparison results showing the number of test data where StimuVAR wins, loses or ties. \end{enumerate}